After uploading files to an assistant, there are two interfaces you can use to chat with the assistant:

 data:{"type":"message_end","id":"0000000000000000111b35de85e8a8f9","model":"gpt-4o-2024-05-13","finish_reason":"stop","usage":{"prompt_tokens":9736,"completion_tokens":102,"total_tokens":9838}}

-There are four types of chunks in a streaming chat response:
+There are four types of messages in a streaming chat response:

-• Citation chunk: Includes a citation to the document that the assistant used to generate the response.
+• Citation: Includes a citation to the document that the assistant used to generate the response.

 Chat through an OpenAI-compatible interface

-The chat_completion_assistant endpoint is based on the OpenAI Chat Completion API, a commonly used and adopted API.
-It is useful if you need inline citations or OpenAI-compatible responses, but has limited functionality compared to the chat_assistant endpoint.
+The OpenAI-compatible chat interface is based on the OpenAI Chat Completion API, a commonly used and adopted API.
+It is useful if you need inline citations or OpenAI-compatible responses, but has limited functionality compared to the standard chat interface.
 It returns either a JSON object or a text stream.

-If you do not need your assistant to be OpenAI-compatible or need inline citations, use the chat_assistant endpoint.
+If you do not need your assistant to be OpenAI-compatible or need inline citations, use the standard chat interface.

 The content parameter in the request cannot be empty.